simonask/simonask.github.io/content/2024-02-08-libyaml-safer.md

 It's about bringing the joy back into programming.

-We all like designing pretty, user-friendly APIs, we all like to produce things that just feel high quality.
+We all like to design pretty, user-friendly APIs, we all like to produce things that just feel high quality.
 Many of us don't get to do that, because the realities of our industry often do not permit it.
+And so, does it spark joy?

 Coding in Rust feels like having your cake and eating it too.
 When people are productive in Rust, it is because it makes many things that used to be hard -